 We identified the following fraud risks and performed the following specific procedures:

-Based on the auditing standards, we considered the assumed fraud risk related to management's breach of internal controls, including whether there are indications of tendency in the group's management that may pose a risk of a material misstatement resulting from fraud.
+Based on our work and the risk assumed in the auditing standards, we considered the assumed fraud risks related to management's breach of internal controls, including whether there are indications of tendency in the group's management that may pose a risk of a material misstatement resulting from fraud.

-We also performed additional substantive work, including testing journal entries, assessing estimates for trends (including a retrospective review of significant estimates from previous financial year), and testing the substantiation for adjustments made during the preparation of the financial statements.
+We also performed additional substantive work, including testing journal entries, assessing estimates for trends (including a retrospective review of significant estimates from previous financial year), substantiating adjustments made during the preparation of the financial statements.

 We build into our audit an element of unpredictability.
 We also considered the outcome of other audit procedures and evaluated whether any findings were indicative of fraud or non-compliance with laws and regulations.

-We considered the available information and made inquiries from members of the Executive Board, management (including the Legal departmentand Internal Audit) and the Supervisory Board.
+We considered the available information and made inquiries from members of the Executive Board, management (including Legal and Internal Audit) and the Supervisory Board.
 This did not reveal any indications of fraud that could lead to a material misstatement due to fraud.

 Audit approach fraud risks compliance with laws and regulations